 5: BackWPup – can automatically make backup up copies of your website and syncs with Dropbox.

 When I first started inkbotdesign.com it looked quite a bit different.
-It was pretty good and I was happy with the results of many hours of effort that I put in to learning and creating content for it.
-Unfortuantely, I managed to delete an important folder in the site structure when trying to install a new theme, and was absolutely delighted (sarcasm) to realise I’d made the site unworkable.
+It was pretty good and I was happy with the results of many hours of effort that I put into learning and creating content for it.
+Unfortunately, I managed to delete an important folder in the site structure when trying to install a new theme, and was absolutely delighted (sarcasm) to realise I’d made the site unworkable.
 If I had been aware of BackWPup at that point, there wouldn’t have been all the headaches and broken keyboards, but… you learn from your mistakes.

 Learn from mine.

 Install a backup plugin that automates the process for you so you don’t forget.
 Set it to backup your whole website including database(s) at least weekly, more if you make changes every day.
 Losing your website literally wastes your time as you start from scratch to rebuild, but restoring from a backup can be done easily, within 10-15 minutes.